Flight school accreditation program

 Application and resources

-The following applications and guides are under revision and will not be available until after October 15, 2020.
-Flight School Accreditation Guide 2020 [.pdf]
+The following applications and guides are under revision and will be available shortly.
+IAAC Flight School Accreditation Guide 2023 [.pdf]

 IAAC Accreditation Application 2023 [.doc]